 With every sip, craft beer allows you to experience the passion, authenticity, excitement, creativity, and camaraderie that goes into brewing.
-This year, our official craft beer partner is Rivertowne Brewing.
-They’ll be bringing Maxwell’s Scottish Ale, Jah Mon IPA, and Hala Kahiki.
+Once again, our official craft beer partner this year is Rivertowne Brewing.
+They’ll be bringing various craft products that are sure to please even the pickiest beer drinker!

 IRISH AUTHORS’ CORNER

 Learn about Ireland and its lore while meeting visiting authors at this year’s Irish Festival.
 Buy a book and get it autographed.
 Hear the authors’ tales during the weekend at the Hedge School.

 View continuous entertainment in 4 performances areas, presented by adult and children’s dance ensembles, all colorfully costumed and skillfully choreographed.
 In addition, our contemporary and traditional Irish musicians will bring you to your feet as they continue the party as only the Irish can!